New Immigrant Medical Insurance

 Your spouse may be eligible for following-to-join benefits if your relationship still exists and if one of the following is applicable:

-• You received an immigrant visa based on your relationship to your U.S. citizen sibling
+• You immigrated based on your relationship to your U.S. citizen sibling

-• You received an immigrant visa based on your relationship to your U.S. citizen parent when you were already married
+• You immigrated based on your relationship to your U.S. citizen parent when you were already married

-If you fall into one of these categories, please submit the following information to the U. S. Citizenship and Immigration Services:
+If you fall into any of these categories, please submit the following information to the U. S. Citizenship and Immigration Services (USCIS):

-• Form I-824, Application for Action on an Approved Application or Petition
+• A Form I-824, Application for Action on an Approved Application or Petition

 • A copy of the original application or petition that was used to apply for your immigrant status